2022 Proposed Budget & Tax Levy

 Reductions Since the Prelimary Levy - November

 Since September, the city has been working to identify opportunities to reduce the 2022 budget and corresponding tax levy.
-There is a final budget work session scheduled for December 6, 2021.
-At present, the levy increase has been lowered to just over $2 million, which represents an 8% increase over the previous year’s levy – instead of the 9.7% increase proposed in September.
-Under this levy, the city’s tax rate is estimated to increase by 2.11% and residential properties with a value of $275,000 could anticipate a city tax increase of approximately $116 for the year.
+A final budget work session took place December 6, 2021.
+At present, the levy increase has been lowered to just over $2 million, which represents an 8% increase over the previous year’s levy, instead of the 9.7% increase proposed in September.
+Under this levy, the city’s tax rate is estimated to increase by 2.11% and, therefore, city taxes on a median residential property (with an estimated value of $257,500 in 2021 and $275,000 in 2022) would increase by approximately $116 for 2022.

 What is included in the 2022 proposed tax levy?